Hale Purlieu figure of eight walk

 The route crosses water at several points, so sturdy, waterproof boots are advised.
 Dogs need to be kept on a lead or under close control during ground nesting bird season (March – July).
 Livestock present - Take care, and keep your distance - Avoid getting between animals and their young - Please keep your dog on a short lead - If cattle or ponies approach please let your dog off the lead

 Reach the valley bottom and cross directly over the stream, which now has a new name - "Beetles Bottom" - thought up by the Beetles class of Hale Primary School 2017.
-Continue to pass under the large ornate pine tree and carry on uphill towards a small patch of woodland.
+Continue to pass under the large ornate pine tree and carry on slightly-right uphill towards a small patch of woodland.

 When the ground levels out you will reach a cross roads.
 Head straight on to follow a path that hugs the edge of the Purlieu, heading north east, eventually passing under the powerlines.